ellakoa/postcard-poem/content/posts/clickety-clack.md

   waiting for some clothes to be sewn
 poem: |

-  Hidden from the light of day
+  Been hidden from the light of day
   Carefully I dust the years away
   As I clean my thoughts go back
   I’m sitting on my grandmother's lap